bowrango/gigabug/content/about/about.md

 draft = false
 +++

 Gigabug is the operating tradename and website of Matt Bowring.
-It's a creative project to have fun with software in a new fun way.
-Get your friends and make something cool.
+It's a creative project to have fun with software and share with friends.

-I'm exploring analog probabilistic logic for computing applications.
-It will be the primary focus of my graduate study.
-See more.
+I'm an engineer, graduate student, do'er of things, and currently developing an [Ising machine](https://gigabug.org/posts/ising/) to study analog probabilistic logic.
+See my [resume](/about/matt-bowring-resume.pdf) for work experience.

-I'm also an engineer, (soon) graduate student, and do'er of things.
-See [resume](/about/matt-bowring-resume.pdf) for career experience.
-I have many other hobbies and try to write about them here.
+Stay tuned for more.
 ```